-You will asked to complete the following steps:
+You will be asked to complete the following steps:

 - 1. Begin submission with selection of an article type - 2.
 Upload your manuscript, preferably as a Word file.
 If you use a Word file, the system will attempt to pull out title, abstract, and author information, which you will be asked to verify. - 3.
-Enter Key words (MESH terms linked to the article to help find it in online searches) - 4.
-Select Classifications (used to match the manuscript with appropriate reviewers) - 5.
-Enter Author contributions (may be copied from manuscript file) - 6.
-Indicate if IRB approval was obtained, if applicable - 7.
-Provide clinical trial registration number, if applicable - 8.
-Provide any additional comments, if desired - 9.
-Review information and update as needed - 10.
-Provide funding information
+Select Classifications (used to match the manuscript with appropriate reviewers) - 4.
+Enter Author contributions (may be copied from manuscript file) - 5.
+Indicate if IRB approval was obtained, if applicable - 6.
+Provide clinical trial registration number, if applicable - 7.
+Provide any additional comments, if desired

+- 8. Review information and update as needed

+- 9. Provide funding information

-- 11. Create pdf for review - 12.
-Correct or approve the pdf for submission
+- 10. Create pdf for review

+- 11. Correct or approve the pdf for submission